|

 available.

-Directories and useful dossiers from the country
+Directories and useful dossiers from the

-can be helpful in getting information on sectors of
+country can be helpful in getting

-activity and the local economic life.
+local economic life.

-Where to find
+Where

-job offers :
+to find job offers :

-In the French press (Le Monde, Le France Soir,
+In the French press (Le Monde, Le France

-Figaro, Moniteur du Bâtiment, expat magazine
+Soir, Figaro, Moniteur du Bâtiment,

-...)
+expat magazine ...)

 for French companies sending people